mehmeterenyasar/Dolphin-Anty-Automation-with-Selenium/README.md

 # Note
 You need to have chromedriver to open profiles and use with selenium.
-You can find it dolphin anty's documentation.
+It can be downloaded on dolphin anty's documentation.
-I've only shared basic CRUD operations for profiles.
+Chrome driver download link is: anty-browser.s3.amazonaws.com/chromedriver-124.zip I've only shared basic CRUD operations for profiles.
 There is an official documentation for wider usage.
 Hope that was helpfull.